-Shelley Cohen Konrad PhD, LCSW, FNAP is the Director of the School of Social Work, Professor in the School of Social Work and Director of the Center for Excellence in Interprofessional Education (CEIPE).
+Shelley Cohen Konrad PhD, LCSW, FNAP is the Director of the School of Social Work, Professor in the School of Social Work and Director of the Interprofessional Education Collaborative (IPEC).
 A clinical social worker by training Shelley specializes in practice with children and families.
 Her book, Practice with Children and Families: A Relational Perspective was published in 2013.
 In 1988 Shelley established Touchstone Psychotherapy Associates, a mental health collaborative designed to meet the complex needs of children, families, and carers....
 Read More

 Shelley's research and scholarship focuses on children and families; and end-of-life; health perspectives of vulnerable populations

 Karen is the Dean for the Westbrook College of Health Professions.
 She brings to this role 7 years of experience as Associate Dean for Academic Affairs, providing leadership in health profession curriculum development and outcomes assessment, faculty development, and speciality accreditation expertise.
 Her research and scholarship focuses on interprofessional (IPE) curriculum development and evaluation.
 Karen led the design and implementation of UNE's innovative undergraduate IPE coursework.

-Her experience in nursing education is diverse, having held faculty and administrative positions in associate, RN to BSN, generic BSN, and master's level programs.
-For the past decade, she executed international teaching and leadership roles through a unique RN to...
+Her experience in nursing education is diverse, having held faculty and administrative positions in associate, RN to BSN,...
 Read More

 curricular innovation in higher education